Viktoreznov/Driving_Simulator_URP_PS4Controller/README.md

   # Environement

-  from the asset store and its not a well done environement but it was good for my testings, i tweaked a bit with the textures and upgraded to URP for a good looking results.
+  from the asset store and its not a well done environement but it was good for my testings, I tweaked a bit with the textures and upgraded to URP for a good looking results.

-  # Scripts

-  Well the code is not optimized so be carful with it, i kept it like that as long as it had the job done, i should fix some stuffs here and there but its okay cause as i mentioned many times it was my first time dealing with a wheel collider.